dogweather/forkful/content/en/python/good-coding-practices/logging.md

   \ runs, providing a breadcrumb trail for post-mortem analysis and real-time\u2026"
 lastmod: '2024-03-13T22:44:59.713890-06:00'
 model: gpt-4-1106-preview
-summary: "Logging is the process of recording application events while a program runs,\
-  \ providing a breadcrumb trail for post-mortem analysis and real-time\u2026"
+summary: Logging is the process of recording application events while a program runs, providing a breadcrumb trail for post-mortem analysis and real-time monitoring.
 title: Logging
 weight: 17
 ---